Lehoooo/Lehoooo/README.md

 My name is Leho and I am a high school student in Sydney, Australia.

-I code mostly in Python and Java.
+I code in Python, Java and Bash.